statOmics/pda19-20/pages/sdaMsqrobDesign.md

 If you use the software on a more regular basis building a local docker environment is advised, (see [software page](./software4stats.md)).

 Upon hitting the binder button an interactive statistical programming environment will open that is running on a cloud server.
-In this tutorial we will not make use of the powerful R-scripting environment, but we will launch an App with a GUI instead.
 Open the launchMSqRobShinyApp.R file by clicking on the file in the bottom right panel.

 ![Figure 2.
 Rstudio](./figs/rstudioWindowMsqrob1.png)